NomanShahRaza/dimensionality_reduction_on_hyperspectral_image/README.md

 *Step 1: Calculate the mean and standard deviation for each feature.*

-*Step 2: Calculate the covariance matrix for the whole dataset*
+*Step 2: Calculate the covariance matrix for the whole dataset.*

 *Step 3: Compute eigenvalues and eigenvectors of the covariance matrix.*

 *Step 4: Sort the eigenvalues and eigenvectors.*

-*Step 5: Create an eigenvector matrix with k eigenvalues..*
+*Step 5: Create an eigenvector matrix with k eigenvalues.*

-*Step 6: Transformed the original datasets*
+*Step 6: Transformed the original datasets.*